bigelod/HaloCEWXR/README.md

 # To-Do - BUG FIXES:

 * Fix the DLL injection failing on actual WinlatorXR container on Quest/Pic with Release versions of the DLL (Debug working)
-* Investigate ways to enable audio without massive slowdown (known issue of Halo CE on WinlatorXR right now)
 * Investigate why the UI flys down-right off screen on the title screen over time
 * Investigate why the panel UI won't render in-game (notably annoying for the tutorial pop-ups)
-* Fix the sniper scope / zoom (currently broken)
+* Fix the sniper scope / zoom (currently broken, crashes on Sniper equip)
-* Investigate artificial crouch behavior (currently broken)
+* Investigate artificial crouch behavior (currently broken, might be disabled by the PCVR mod?)
-* Investigate the red pixel OpenXR Frame ID sync issue (currently only semi-working with odd container resolution like 646x522)
+* Investigate the red pixel OpenXR Frame ID sync issue (currently only semi-working with odd container resolution like 646x522 or running as a shortcut)
 * Investigate why re-opening Halo in the same running container gives a black screeen

 # Done:

+* Investigate ways to enable audio without massive slowdown (known issue of Halo CE on WinlatorXR right now)
 * 6DOF tracking / input string collection from WinlatorXR over UDP background thread
 * Display the top-left corner "red pixel" for OpenXR frame reference to WinlatorXR VR mode
 * Create the /vr file if the Z drive exists on load